 I take exception to comments attributed to Boeing Vice President Jack Zerr in the article "Know Your COTS" (AW&ST Nov.
 27, 2006, p.
 78).
 It was stated that 737 blended winglets were magnets for ice buildup on long patrols in arctic regions.
 This statement is without basis in fact; extensive flight experience never has shown icing to be an issue for the 737-800 with blended winglets.
 Our analysis indicates that even in severe icing, the consequences of any ice buildup for performance ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ICING NOT A WINGLET ISSUE".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ICING NOT A WINGLET ISSUE".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.